Beijing West railway station: Beijing Bus

 Bus route numbers in bold denotes terminus at the stop.

 Station layout

 China Railway

 Regular rail services leave from Platforms 1–11; HSR leaves from Platforms 12–18.
 A dedicated exit is used for passengers arriving on Platform 18.

-All passengers will leave Beijing West from the Level 2 Departures Hall, except for passengers to Hung Hom terminus in Hong Kong, who must enter from a dedicated entrance with immigration and customs clearance facilities located by North Entrance 1.
-These passengers will clear customs and immigration at Beijing West and will not leave the train until it arrives at the Kowloon / Hung Hom terminus in Hong Kong.
+All passengers will leave Beijing West from the Level 2 Departures Hall.
 A VIP lounge is available for Business Class passengers travelling HSR.
 Ticket counters and machines are available beside the main entrances.

 Beijing Subway

 The station has dual-island platforms with a cross platform interchange between lines 7 and 9.
 On one side, originating line 7 trains interchange with southbound line 9 trains towards Guogongzhuang, whilst on the other, terminating line 7 trains interchange with northbound line 9 trains towards National Library.